top of page

 As Investopedia explains, publicly filing property records creates a “traceable chain of title,” which matters when collecting taxes and transferring ownership.
 There are more than 100 types of real property documents that can be recorded, the most common of which are deeds, liens, foreclosures, mortgages, easements, and plats.

-Now that we understand why property ownership information is public, we can dive into how you find it.
+Now that we understand why property ownership information is public, we can dive into commercial property lookup tactics.

 For the most part, how to find a property owner for free is relatively easy.
 Property ownership records are maintained by local governments, including townships, counties, and cities.
 Finding out how to contact those property owners, however, is a whole different story.
 We'll get to that in the next section.